 11. The Statewide ENS Framework Versus Cures Act ADT Requirement

-11.1 Q: How is the Statewide ENS Framework different from the 21st Century Cures Act?
+11.1 Q: How is the Statewide ENS Framework different from the 21st Century Cures Act (Conditions of Participation (CoP) Notifications)?

 A: The Statewide ENS Framework requires Acute Care Hospitals to submit their ADT alerts to a Certified ENS Vendor.
 The Cures Act requires hospitals that receive Medicare and Medicaid reimbursements to make a reasonable effort to ensure their systems send ADT alerts to providers as required by CMS regulation.
 More specifically: